MicrosoftDocs/well-architected/well-architected/security/monitoring.md

 ### Capture data to keep a trail of activities

-The objective is to maintain a **comprehensive audit trail** of events that are interesting from a security perspective.
+The objective is to maintain a **comprehensive audit trail** of events that are significant from a security perspective.
 Logging is the most common way to capture access patterns.
 Logging must be performed for the application and the platform.

 For an audit trail, you need to **establish the *what*, *when*, and *who* that's associated with actions**.
 You need to identify the specific timeframes when actions are performed.
 This should be covered in your threat modeling.
 To counteract a repudiation threat, you should establish strong logging and auditing systems that result in a  record of activities and transactions.